 In this case, the absolute value of the result will be returned.
 Any arithmetic calculated with this function will return a positive value.
 The answer that would be returned for this function would be 25.

 Here the absolute value will only provide an absolute value for part of a formula.
 It can be added to any formula to find the absolute value of any part of a formula.
 This this situation might be used with some type of interval calculation.

 Entering the Formula Into a Worksheet

-Whether the function is being use with a reference to another cell or as a number, it needs to be added to a cell in the form of a formula like the examples previously discussed.
-To create a formula, a cell needs to be clicked and "=ABS(" needs to be typed in that cell or in the formula bar under the ribbon.
-After the open parenthesis, a cell reference, arithmetic with cell references, a number or arithmetic with numbers needs to be added.
-This is then followed with a closed parenthesis.
+Whether the function is being used with a reference to another cell or as a number, it needs to be added to a cell in the form of a formula like the examples previously discussed.
+To create a formula, a cell needs to be clicked, and "=ABS(" needs to be typed in that cell or in the formula bar under the ribbon.
+After the open parenthesis, a cell reference, arithmetic with cell references, a number, or arithmetic with numbers needs to be added.
+This is then followed by a closing parenthesis.
 After the formula is completed, the enter button can be pressed to execute the formula.

 Inserting the ABS Function